 The Amersham Local Priorities budget for 2019/2020 is £23,140.

 This budget has been allocated in full towards the Amersham Area Parking Scheme.
 Funding will be used to carry out an in-depth review of the current parking situation in Amersham and for the prosed solutions to be considered for implementation.

 The deadline for transport applications (to be funded through community boards) is 31 January 2020.

-Further communication in regards to Community Schemes will be provided shortly.
 Please do not hesitate to contact us with any questions about this change.

 The LAF Team

 How local priorities have been previously addressed

 The LAF has previously addressed its traffic concerns priority by funding a range of schemes, including: